IBM-Cloud/sap-automated-deployment-scripts/saphanasinglehost/README.md

 Parameter | Description
 ----------|------------
-ZONE | The cloud zone where to deploy the solution.
-Must match the Region defined in `provider.tf`.
-The zones for VPC are listed [here](https://cloud.ibm.com/docs/containers?topic=containers-regions-and-zones#zones-vpc)
+REGION | The cloud region where to deploy the solution.
+The regions and zones for VPC are listed [here](https://cloud.ibm.com/docs/containers?topic=containers-regions-and-zones#zones-vpc)
+ZONE | The cloud zone where to deploy the solution
 VPC | The name of the VPC
 SECURITYGROUP | The name of the Security Group
 SUBNET | The name of the Subnet